Julie Nixon Eisenhower: Marriage

-She began dating David Eisenhower in the fall of 1966 when both were freshmen at Smith College and Amherst College, respectively.
-She became engaged to him a year later.
-Both Julie and David have admitted that Mamie Eisenhower played a major part in their relationship.
+She began to date David Eisenhower in the fall of 1966 when they were freshmen at Smith College and Amherst College, respectively.
+They became engaged a year later.
+Both Julie and David have said that Mamie Eisenhower played a major part in their relationship.
 In 1966 during the funeral for Raymond Pitcairn, a friend of the Nixons, Julie mentioned to Mamie that she would be attending Smith College.
 Mamie told her of David's plans to go to Amherst College, and soon started trying to get David to call on her.

-In 1966, Julie Nixon was presented as a debutante to high society at the International Debutante Ball at the Waldorf Astoria Hotel in New York City.
+In 1966, Julie Nixon was presented as a debutante to high society at the International Debutante Ball at Waldorf Astoria Hotel in New York City.
 David Eisenhower was her civilian escort at the International Debutante Ball.

-On December 22, 1968, after her father was elected president but before he took office, Julie married David.
-They both decided they did not want the publicity of a White House wedding.
+Julie and David married on December 22, 1968, after her father was elected president in the 1968 presidential election, but before he took office.
+The couple decided they did not want the publicity of a White House wedding.
 The Reverend Norman Vincent Peale officiated in the non-denominational rite at the Marble Collegiate Church in New York City.

 The couple left Massachusetts in 1970 when their classes there were canceled after the Kent State shootings.
 After her father resigned from office, the two lived in California near Julie's parents and later in the suburbs of Philadelphia.
-The Eisenhowers have three children: Jennie Elizabeth (born August 15, 1978), an actress, Alexander Richard (b.
-1980) and Melanie Catherine Eisenhower (b.
-1984).
+The Eisenhowers have three children: actress Jennie Elizabeth (born August 15, 1978), Alexander Richard (b.
+1980), and Melanie Catherine Eisenhower (b.
+1984), a Child Life Specialist in the oncology department at the Children’s Hospital of Philadelphia.